Multiwavelength study of extreme variability in LEDA 1154204: A changing-look event in a type 1.9 Seyfert: Conclusions

 We report the detection of a new optical changing-look Seyfert: J0428$-$00 was originally a type-1.9 Seyfert, but in 2020 it exhibited a multi-wavelength flare captured in the optical by ZTF and in the X-ray by eROSITA's eRASS surveys.
 Tied to the extreme variability was a change in optical spectral classification from type 1.9 to 1, as broad H$\beta$ emission had appeared by 2020.
 We initiated a three-year multi-wavelength follow-up campaign to track the source's emission as the flare gradually subsided, and to determine the nature of this transient event.

-The continuum light curves and the recent X-ray spectra, combined with indications of historical AGN activity, argue against the event being due to the tidal disruption of a star by a supermassive black hole.
+The recent X-ray spectra, combined with indications of historical AGN activity, argue against the event being due to the tidal disruption of a star by a supermassive black hole.
 Instead, the flare is more likely the result of a disk instability in a previously-existing accretion structure.
 Additional key findings include: